Gondwana Link Ltd

 For 25 years Keith has worked for an end to land clearing in south-western Australia.
 In the early 1980s he was part of a small group of people who successfully fought government proposals to open up a further 3 million hectares of land for farming.
 In the same period he was active in establishing the Fitzgerald River National Park Association and local landcare groups.
 In the early 90s he achieved success as the Coordinator of the Community Catchment Centre for the Peel-Harvey Estuary, by engaging with the local farming community, and subsequently wrote a history of the estuary and efforts to rescue it.
 As a government troubleshooter in the late 90s he played a key role in tightening land clearing controls.
 In 2001 Keith and Frank Rijavec worked together on the nationally acclaimed documentary A Million Acres a Year, which tells the story of how a region now recognised as one of the top 25 biological hotspots on the planet was opened up for broadacre farming.
 Since late 2002 Keith has been working for Gondwana Link and is currently the Gondwana Link Program Director.

 Amanda's passion has always been the natural environment.
-Amanda has a degree in Biology from Murdoch University, plus an Honours degree in Microbial Genetics, and has worked in various university laboratories.
+Amanda has a degree in Biology from Murdoch University, plus Honours in Microbial Genetics, and has worked in various university laboratories.
 After several years editing and publishing a magazine on viruses in Asia, Amanda moved to the south coast of Western Australia where she and her husband raised a family and ran a small farm.
 During this time Amanda was very involved with the Walpole-Nornalup National Park Association.
 After moving to Albany in early 2003 Amanda began work with Gondwana Link.
 Her leisure time is spent exploring and photographing the natural wonders of the area.
-Amanda's current role is the Gondwana Link Ltd Information Manager.
+Amanda's current role is the Gondwana Link Ltd's Information Manager.

 Leading key projects